Chanua

 2.

-Collaborative and iterative design iterations with both the users and stakeholders.
+Using participatory approaches, I iteratively co-designed prototypes with both the users and stakeholders.

 with the girls to ensure desirability and suitability